nrfconnect/sdk-sidewalk/doc/setting_up_sidewalk_environment/setting_up_sdk.rst

    .. tab:: Automatic installation (Toolchain Manager)

-      Complete the automatic installation by following the `Toolchain Manager`_ installation guide.
+      Complete the automatic installation by following the `Installing automatically`_ guide.

    .. tab:: Manual installation

-      Manually install the listed tools to build and flash the nRF Connect SDK applications:

-      * `Jlink tools`_ to interract with debugger embedded on Development board
-      * `nrf tools`_ to flash an image on a board
-      * `Zephyr toolchain`_ to build application for development board
+      Complete the manual installation by following the `Installing manually`_ guide.

    .. tab:: VSCode Dev Container (experimental, Linux only)